augelloantonio/travel-around-milestone/README.md

 GitHub is used to host the code and publish the pages.

-A new repository was created in GitHub called: travelaround-milestone-antonio.
+A new repository was created in GitHub called: travel-around-milestone.

-An initial commit has been done.

-Time by time the update files were pushed on GitHub and a proper commit has been done:
+The repository has been pushed following these commands

 ```
->$git add
+>$git remote add origin https://github.com/gello94/travel-around-milestone.git
->$git commit -m " commit"`
 >$ git push -u origin master
 ```